NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 1. Tap the “Upload Firmware File” button and navigate to the location on your phone where you saved the provided firmware file.
 The file will be named: node3_5_1-beta.bin or something similar.

-1. Wait for the upload to complete… This should take about 60-90 seconds to complete
+1. Wait for the upload to complete.
+This should take about 60-90 seconds to complete.

-1. Once the upload is complete you’ll see a Pending Firmware tile with a “Verify” button.
+1. Once the upload is complete, you’ll see a Pending Firmware tile with a “Verify” button.
 Tap the “Verify” button.

-2. Once the file is verified you’ll have the option to install it.
+2. Once the file is verified, you’ll have the option to install it.
 Tap the “Install” button.

 1. After sending the install command, the Node will disconnect from the app while it installs the new firmware and reboots.
 You will be taken back to the Home Screen.

-2. Wait until you see the LED lights on your Node to come back on, indicating the installation is complete, and pair with the Node again.
+2. Wait until you see the LED lights on your Node come back on, indicating the installation is complete, and pair with the Node again.

 This will take about 2 minutes.